Whitley Awards 2023 for Grassroots Conservation Leaders in the Global South (up to £40,000)

-Applications are invited for the Whitley Awards 2022.
+Applications are open for the Whitley Awards 2023.
 The Whitley Awards fund grassroots conservation leaders in the Global South and put an international spotlight on winners’ work.

 - Whitley Awards are worth £40,000 GBP in project funding over one year.

 - Anyone can apply for a Whitley Award.
 You do not need to be invited or nominated.